Cubs vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Jameson Taillon (7-7) for his 22nd start of the season.
+- The Cubs will hand the ball to Justin Steele (13-3) for his 23rd start of the season.

-- He has earned a quality start four times in 21 starts this season.
+- In 22 starts this season, he's earned a quality start in 13 of them.

-- Taillon has started 21 games this season, and he's lasted five or more innings 14 times.
-He averages 5 innings per appearance.
+- Steele has pitched five or more innings in 10 straight games and will look to extend that streak.

-- He has two appearances this season with zero earned runs allowed out of his 21 chances this season.
+- He has five appearances with no earned runs allowed in 22 chances this season.

 |Opponent